4 Super-Useful New Google Ads Features You Need to Try

 Any PPC practitioner worth their salt is constantly A/B testing.
 Unfortunately, doing so has long been a bit of a pain, having to upload multiple copies of a given ad in which single components (a headline, a CTA, the inclusion or absence of holiday cheer) are altered and rotated against a control ad to determine its effect.
 With ad variants, conducting this split testing is a breeze.

-Provided you’re leveraging the power of the new AdWords experience (soon to be the AdWords experience, full stop), you’ve now got access to the new ad variations tab.
+Provided you’re leveraging the power of the new Google Ads experience (soon to be the Google Ads experience, full stop), you’ve now got access to the new ad variations tab.
 From here, you can test and make alterations at scale, fast.

 Within the ad variants interface, you can: